LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_curated_db.rst

 The ``-strand`` argument controls whether sequences are compared as-is, or whether the reverse complement of the sequences is also checked; we use ``both`` just in case any database sequences are the wrong strand, although this is generally unlikely.
 The ``-sintax_cutoff`` argument gives the minimum bootstrap value with which to accept taxonomy, ``1`` is the strictest setting (i.e. a sequence must always be placed into this taxon for it to be accepted).

 Open up the output table and have a look at it.
 The second column gives the full predicted taxonomy, with bootstrap support in parentheses.
-The third column contains the strand and the fourth column gives only the taxonomic ranks wih support at or above our ``-sintax_cutoff`` threshold.
+The third column contains the strand and the fourth column gives only the taxonomic ranks with support at or above our ``-sintax_cutoff`` threshold.

 Classification using RDP or SPINGO
 ==================================